Ruoyong/gpuBatchMatrix/README.md

 ## Documentation

-The Bambi documentation can be found in the [official docs](https://bambinos.github.io/bambi/index.html)
+The documentation can be found in the

 ## Citation